willfleetw/rusty_dns/docs/DNS_Documentation.md

 capabilities provided by EDNS can help improve the scalability of the DNS by avoiding widespread use of TCP for DNS transport.

 ## DNS Message Changes

 ### Message Header

-The DNS message header's second full 16-bit word is divided into a 4-bit OPCODE, a 4-bit RCODE, and a number of 1-bit flags (see Section 5.1).
+The DNS message header's second full 16-bit word is divided into a 4-bit OPCODE, a 4-bit RCODE, and a number of 1-bit flags (see [Header Format]).
 Some of these flag values were marked for future use, and most of these have since been allocated.
 Also, most of the RCODE values are now in use.
 The OPT pseudo-RR specified below contains extensions to the RCODE bit field as well as